-Benefit Description You pay Surgical procedures (cont.)
-High Option Standard Option Radial keratotomy and laser surgery, including related procedures designed to surgically correct refractive errors All charges All charges Routine treatment of conditions of the foot (see Foot care) Reconstructive surgery High Option Standard Option Surgery to correct a functional defect \$20 per office visit to a \$20 per office visit to a • Surgery to correct a condition caused by injury or illness primary care physician primary care physician if:the condition produced a major effect on the member's appearance and \$35 per office visit to a specialist \$40 per office visit to a specialist the condition can reasonably be expected to be corrected by such surgery 10% of Plan Allowance in a surgical center, hospital, or other facility 15% of Plan Allowance in a surgical center, hospital, or other facility Surgery to correct a condition that existed at or from birth and is a significant deviation from the common form or norm.
-Examples of congenital anomalies are: protruding ear deformities; cleft lip; cleft palate; birth marks; and webbed fingers and toes. , and the second , All stages of breast reconstruction surgery following a mastectomy, such as: - surgery to produce a symmetrical appearance of breasts treatment of any physical complications, such as lymphedemas - breast prostheses, and surgical bras (See Orthopedic and prosthetic devices in Section 5(a)) Note: If you need a mastectomy, you may choose to have the procedure performed on an inpatient basis and remain in the hospital up to 48 hours after the procedure.
-Not covered: All charges All charges Cosmetic surgery - any surgical procedure (or any portion of a procedure) performed primarily to improve physical appearance through change in bodily form, except repair of accidental injury.
-Oral and maxillofacial surgery High Option Standard Option Oral surgical procedures, that are medical in nature, such as: \$20 per office visit to a \$20 per office visit to a Treatment of fractures of the jaws or facial bones; primary care physician primary care physician Surgical correction of cleft lip, cleft palate or severe functional malocclusion; \$35 per office visit to a specialist \$40 per office visit to a specialist Removal of stones from salivary ducts; 10% of Plan Allowance in a 15% of Plan Allowance in a Excision of leukoplakia or malignancies; Medically necessary surgical treatment of TMJ (must be preauthorized) surgical center, hospital, or other facility surgical center, hospital, or other facility
+Benefit Description Description You pay after deductible Surgical procedures (cont.)
+High Option Standard Option • Routine treatment of conditions of the foot (see Foot care) All charges All charges Reconstructive surgery High Option Standard Option Surgery to correct a functional defect Surgery to correct a condition caused by injury or illness if: the condition produced a major effect on the member's appearance and the condition can reasonably be expected to be corrected by such surgery Surgery to correct a condition that existed at or from birth and is a significant deviation from the common form or norm.
+Examples of congenital anomalies are: protruding ear deformities; cleft lip; cleft palate; birth marks; and webbed fingers and toes.
+All stages of breast reconstruction surgery following a mastectomy, such as: surgery to produce a symmetrical appearance of breasts treatment of any physical complications, such as lymphedemas breast prostheses, and surgical bras (See Orthopedic and prosthetic devices in Section 5(a)) \$20 per office visit to a primary care physician \$35 per office visit to a specialist See section 5(c) for facility charges. \$20 per office visit to a primary care physician \$40 per office visit to a specialist See section 5(c) for facility charges.
+Note: If you need a mastectomy, you may choose to have the procedure performed on an inpatient basis and remain in the hospital up to 48 hours after the procedure.
+Not covered: Cosmetic surgery - any surgical procedure (or any portion of a procedure) performed primarily to improve physical appearance through change in bodily form, except repair of accidental injury.
+All charges All charges Oral and maxillofacial surgery High Option Standard Option Oral surgical procedures, that are medical in nature, such as: Treatment of fractures of the jaws or facial bones; Surgical correction of cleft lip, cleft palate or severe functional malocclusion; Removal of stones from salivary ducts; Excision of leukoplakia or malignancies; Medically necessary surgical treatment of TMJ (must be preauthorized) \$20 per office visit to a primary care physician \$35 per office visit to a specialist See section 5(c) for facility charges. \$20 per office visit to a primary care physician \$40 per office visit to a specialist See section 5(c) for facility charges.
+Excision of cysts and incision of abscesses when done as independent procedures; and